 TL;DR: In a market that has historically idolized huge, splashy financings and exits, an increasing number of entrepreneurs are realizing that everyone else’s definition of success – particularly among certain large VCs and the general Silicon Valley community – isn’t necessarily aligned with their own.

-While I work with a few companies in Silicon Valley, the vast majority of my clients are either in Austin or ecosystems that look much more like Austin than SV; “second tier” tech communities.
+While I’ve worked with a few companies in Silicon Valley, the vast majority of my clients are either in Austin or ecosystems that look much more like Austin than SV; “second tier” tech communities.
 Over time it has become crystal clear to me, and has been confirmed by CEOs I work with who spend time in both places, that the SV community has a far more binary outlook on business success than “normals” do.
 There is very little time for, or interest in, companies that would legitimately call a $50MM or $100MM exit a true success.

 This is most clearly highlighted in the “unicorn” boom we all saw over the past few years, where founders raised very large rounds, with terms very onerous to the underlying common stock, hoping they could eventually justify billion dollar valuations to skeptical acquirers or public market investors.
 The result of the binary philosophy is, in fact, truly binary outcomes for founders.
 The handful who truly succeed at justifying their valuation in an exit achieve “buy a yacht” level wealth.
 And those who in a different world may have built a business that made them “merely rich,” walk away with virtually nothing; their stock under water.